Quadrupole absorption rate for atoms in circularly-polarized optical vortices: Introduction

 \section{Introduction}

-The present trend towards efficiency and enhanced applications in various optical fields has led to a growing interest in developing and using twisted light beams or optical vortices \cite{TorresTorner2011,Surzhykov2015,babiker2018atoms,andrews2011structured,Yao2011a}.
+The present trend towards efficiency and enhanced applications in various optical fields has led to a growing interest in developing and using twisted light beams or optical vortices \cite{TorresTorner2011, Surzhykov2015,babiker2018atoms,andrews2011structured,Yao2011a}.
 Laguerre-Gaussian beams have been suggested and used for numerous novel applications such as high-dimensional quantum information \cite{fickler2014interface}, quantum cryptography \cite{souza2008quantum} and quantum memories \cite{nicolas2014quantum}.

-The progress of laser cooling and trapping has been concentrated on the interaction of such particular forms of light with atoms \cite{babiker2018atoms, ScholzMarggraf} involving electric dipole interactions.
+The progress of research in laser cooling and trapping has been concentrated on the interaction of such special forms of light with atoms \cite{babiker2018atoms} involving the electric dipole interactions as well as interactions of multipolar order higher than the electric dipole \cite{ScholzMarggraf}.

 In other studies quadrupole transitions have also featured and in contexts where they have been significantly enhanced \cite{tojo2005precision, hu2012v, kern2012strong}.
 In particular, it has been shown that the interaction of vortex light, such as Laguerre-Gaussian and Bessel-Gaussian modes, with atoms involving electric quadrupole transitions, can affect atomic motion \cite{Al-Awfi2019, Bougouffa20, Ray2020a}.

 There are also several theoretical and experimental investigations that dealt with the possibility of the exchange of orbital angular momentum (OAM) between light and the internal motion of atoms \cite{van1994selection, 29, Araoka2005, loffler2012cholesteric, Giammanco2017}.
-The main established result of the previous studies is the nonexistence of the OAM impact on electric dipole transitions \cite{29, Lloyd2012, lloyd2012interaction}
+The main established result of the previous studies is the nonexistence of the OAM impact on electric dipole transitions \cite{29, Lloyd2012, lloyd2012interaction}.